Widewall Public School

 The remoteness from the Parish Church of Herston, Widewall and Sandwick necessitated the observance of public worship in the Herston School.
 This building was so uncomfortable and inconvenient that the people could not give regular attendance.
 (Picken 1972: 74)

-Herston Public School appears to have opened in 1888, initially with seven students.
-The school day was initially from 10 am to 4 pm.
+Herston Side School opened in 1888, bringing the total number of public schools in Burray and South Ronaldsay to six.
+It began with seven students, and the school day was initially from 10 am to 4 pm.
 Mary Norquoy was the teacher.
 By the third week, attendance had risen to 17.

-Hertson School closed in 1939.
-Books (and possibly some other resources) were transferred to Widewall School.
+Hertson Side School never reopened.
+Books (and possibly some other resources) were transferred to the Widewall School.
 The building was demolished in the 1960s.

 Hope Schools